ldelatte/spc-ansible-collections/core/README.md

 ### Launching a safe Firefox window:

-Type any of `tec` or `pro` or `ach`, which are isolated from each other browsers that you can use for different types of activities.
+Type any of `tec` or `ste`/`pro` or `ach`/`buy`, which are isolated from each other browsers that you can use for different types of activities.

+Video is available by default only with `tec` but for others, you can add the option `video` when suited.

 ### Editing some documents with LibreOffice in a safe window: